The Myth of a Perfect Design

 optimal (adj) : the most desirable measurable outcome possible under a restriction expressed

 Perfection in design is not possible.
-You can never simultaneously satisfy all of the possible objectives for any created thing.
+You can never simultaneously satisfy all of the possible objectives for any creation.
 For example, a ballpoint pen is an excellent tool for writing, until you need to erase.
 Yet a pencil fails you when you need to sign a legal contract.
-Every design choice trades one ideal against another.
+Every design choice trades one idea of perfection against another.
 For any product there are no mathematics, and no algorithms, for deciding which objectives to satisfy in a single design, or even for accurately defining an optimal solution within any of those objectives.
 While there are methods that effectively evaluate and illuminate promising directions, they are fuzzy tools that work as guides, not maps.
 All design involves too many possible objectives and solutions for complete confidence.
 An optimal design, in the broadest sense, is impossible.

 Complete designs are tradeoffs

-Whether you are designing a website or a microwave oven, you have at least three sets of overlapping criteria to deal with:
+Whether you are designing a website or a microwave oven, you have at least four sets of overlapping criteria to deal with:

-These aspects create lines of both synergy and tension.
+These different criteria create lines of both synergy and tension.
 If you focus on one it will pull against the others.
 For example, if your website is forced to ship in half the planned time (resources), you will have to reduce how much you can satisfy business or customer goals.
-It’s often a zero sum game: choices that benefit one attribute are often at the expense of another.
+It’s often a zero-sum game: choices that benefit one attribute are often at the expense of another.
 To call something optimal, it has to be the most desirable outcome of a specific set of restrictions.
 But which restrictions do you measure?
 How do you define the desirable outcome across clearly conflicting objectives?
 What resources should be applied to satisfying which objectives?
 These decisions involve many domains and perspectives.
 To include them all, with equal rigor, requires a very complex set of considerations.